antrea-io/antrea/docs/ovs-pipeline.md

   "proxy" for the local gateway when receiving tunnelled traffic and directly take care of the packet forwarding.
 At the moment, we use an hard-coded value of aa:bb:cc:dd:ee:ff.
-* *`normal` action*: OpenFlow defines this action to submit a packet to “the traditional non-OpenFlow pipeline of the switch”.
+* *`normal` action*: OpenFlow defines this action to submit a packet to "the traditional non-OpenFlow pipeline of the switch".
 That is, if a flow uses this action, then the packets in the flow go through the switch in the same way that they would if OpenFlow was not configured on the switch.
 Antrea uses this action to process ARP traffic as a regular learning L2 switch would.